-As of 30 June 2023, the Board's total authorities available for use (i.e. budget) at quarter end are \$4.51M more when compared to amounts available at the same quarter-end the previous year, from \$11.26M in 2022-23 to \$15.77M in 2023-24.
-Much of the increase in total authorities can be attributed to temporary funding received through Budget 2022 to help address the increased workload being brought forward to the Board and improve service to Veterans and their families.
+As of 30 June 2024, the Board's total authorities available for use (i.e. budget) at quarter end are \$6.81M more (43% increase) when compared to amounts available at the same quarter-end the previous year, from \$15.77M in 2023-24 to \$22.58M in 2024-25.
+Much of the increase in total authorities can be attributed to temporary funding received through Budget 2023 to help address the increased workload being brought forward to the Board and improve service to Veterans and their families.

-Actual year to date expenditures at the end of the first quarter showed an increase of \$403K (14% increase), when compared to the same timeframe in 2022-23.
-The first quarter of 2023-24 saw an increase in spending on personnel as the Board increased their production capacity, in line with the Budget 2022 initiative, to reduce the growing backlog at the Board and issue decisions to Veterans sooner.
+Actual year to date expenditures at the end of the first quarter showed an increase of \$1.39M (43% increase), when compared to the same timeframe in 2023-24.
+The first quarter of 2024-25 saw an increase in spending on personnel as the Board increased their production capacity, in line with the Budget 2023 initiative, to reduce the growing backlog at the Board and issue decisions to Veterans sooner.